uintdev/uintdev/README.md

 # Hello. 👋

-I'm a software developer and graphic designer.
+I am a software developer and graphic designer.
 Developing and testing the security of software and websites.

-I work on software that makes life easier with fancy & modern functionality.
-Full-fledged tools and experiments.
-While getting to know existing and new technologies along the way.
+I work on software that simplifies tasks while having good looks & modern functionality.
+This includes full-fledged tools and some experiments.
+That, while getting to know existing and new technologies along the way.

 What else do I do?

--   Create illustrations 🎨
+-   Create graphics 🎨
 -   Administrate Linux and Windows (servers) 💻
--   Find software bugs (or, "unintentional features") 🐛
+-   Find software bugs 🐛
 -   Investigate & resolve or workaround technical issues 🛠
 -   Work with electronic components ⚙